How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 To reduce the cost you can insert flexible backer rods or silica sand before applying the flexible sealant.

 Silica sand works better in V-shaped joints as the fine particles reach deeper.
-Sand will also prevent sealant from going through the cracks at the bottom of the contraction joints.
+Sand will also prevent sealant from going through the cracks at the bottom of the control joints.

 Sand is both waterproof and weatherproof.
 So that helps too!